Whatsapp Icon

 Mental Preparation

 Mental and emotional readiness is just as crucial as physical preparation.
 Familiarize yourself with the process of chemotherapy to reduce fears of the unknown.
-Many hospitals and cancer treatment centers offer virtual tours or orientations.
+Many hospitals and cancer treatment centres offer virtual tours or orientations.
 Meditation and mindfulness exercises can be incredibly beneficial in managing anxiety and stress.
 Consider downloading guided meditation apps or listening to soothing music to help calm your mind leading up to and during your session.

 What to Bring